Cairn Terrier Breed Summary

 |Common health issues||Cataracts, Progressive retinal atrophy, Lens luxation, Retinal Dysplasia (RD), Persistent Pupillary Membrane (PPM), Persistent Hyaloid Artery (PHA), Entropion, Glaucoma, Optic nerve hypoplasia, Porto systemic shunt (PSS), Ocular melanosis (OM), Abnormal Pigmentation (APD), Hip Dysplasia, Luxating Patella, Von Willebrand Disease, Legg-Calves-Perthes disease|

 They are a highly intelligent breed, who are extremely inquisitive and quick to learn, so it’s really no surprise that they used this breed in The Wizard of Oz!
 This breed can learn an unlimited number of commands and tricks.
 They are also known for being very level-headed and friendly doggies, making them the perfect family pet.
 However, they do have an independent quality as well, which sometimes leads to them being stubborn.
 Therefore, it’s vital to let these little guys know who’s in charge, which can be achieved through training and proper socialisation.
-Because they are a Terrier, they are prone to barking, chasing and digging, so it’s vital you give these guys enough attention and exercise so that they don’t get bored.
-They also get quite lonely when left alone for long periods of time, so if you’re out for long hours during the day, this probably isn’t the breed for you!
-However, with this right family, they will make lovely pets, full of happiness and fun, you will have years of love for each other.
+Because they are a Terrier, they are prone to barking, chasing and digging, so it’s vital you give your pooch enough attention and exercise so that they don’t get bored.
+They do get quite lonely when left alone for long periods of time, so if you’re out for long hours during the day, this probably isn’t the breed for you!